omgmog/omgmog.github.com/_posts/2014-05-21-max-glenister-uses-this.md

 - **Screenshot**: [Slingshot](https://itunes.apple.com/gb/app/slingshot/id436819784?mt=12) (Though I previously used CloudApp)
 - **Browser**: [Google Chrome](http://google.com/chrome) mostly, but also [all the Firefoxes](https://github.com/omgmog/install-all-firefox).

 Besides these things, I use a lot of things in the terminal.
-You can see what I find cool by checking out my stars on Github: [https://github.com/stars/omgmog](https://github.com/stars/omgmog).
+You can see what I find cool by checking out my stars on GitHub: [https://github.com/stars/omgmog](https://github.com/stars/omgmog).

 ### What would be your dream setup?